cryptpad/documentation/admin_guide/customization.rst

 Instance customization
 =======================

-The functionality as well as the look-and-feel of an instance can be customized by copying assets (images, stylesheets, page templates, etc) from ``customize.dist`` to a new ``customize`` folder and modifying them.
+The functionality as well as the look-and-feel of an instance can be customized by creating a ``customize`` folder and copying assets to be customized (images, stylesheets, page templates, etc) from ``customize.dist`` into it.
 If a file exists in ``customize``, it will be served to users instead of its namesake in ``customize.dist``.

 .. warning::